-Prerequisite: Child Development 101 and 141, each with a grade of "C" or better, or equivalent.
+Prerequisite: Child Development 101 and 141, each

-Advisory: English 48 and English 49, each with a grade of "C" or better, or equivalent, or Assessment Skill Levels R5 and W5; Child Development 111 and 121 or 131, with a grade of "C" or better, or equivalent.
+with a grade of "C" or better, or equivalent.
+Advisory: English 48, English 49 and Mathematics 38, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R5, W5 and M30; Child Development 111 and 121 or 131, each with a grade of "C" or better, or equivalent.
 This course is an overview of early childhood education program administration.
 Topics include theoretical perspectives on early childhood education, licensing regulations, funding sources, budgetary considerations, personnel management, curriculum development, and teacher selection.
 The course meets State of California Title 22 licensing regulations for site supervisors.
 It also partially fulfills State of California matrix requirements for Program Director and Site Supervisor Permits.
-This course is designed for anyone seeking a position as a site supervisor or center director.
+This course is intended for anyone seeking a position as a site supervisor or center director.
 (FT) AA/AS; CSU.